A Hierarchical Encoding-Decoding Scheme for Abstractive Multi-document Summarization: Experiments

-We conduct experiments on a wide range of MDS datasets as follows: Multinews \cite{fabbri-etal-2019-multi}, WCEP \cite{ghalandari2020large}, Multi-Xscience \cite{lu2020multi}, Rotten tomatoes\footnote{The dataset can be downloaded from:\url{https://web.eecs.umich.edu/~wangluxy/publications.html}.} \cite{wang2016neural}, and the recently released MReD dataset.\footnote{The dataset can be downloaded from:\url{https://github.com/Shen-Chenhui/MReD}.
-We use the uncontrolled version of MReD since controllable summarization is not our focus.} \cite{shen2022mred}.
+We conduct experiments on a wide range of MDS datasets as follows: Multinews \cite{fabbri2019multi}, WCEP \cite{ghalandari2020large}, Multi-Xscience \cite{lu2020multi}, Rotten tomatoes \cite{wang2016neural}, and the recently released MReD dataset \cite{shen2022mred}.
 These datasets are gathered from a wide range of domains, namely news, events, scientific literature, movie reviews, and peer reviews.
-The statistics for all datasets used are provided in Appendix \ref{sec:stats}.
+Table \ref{tab:dataset_stats} provides the statistics of each dataset (see download links in \Cref{append:data_download}).

-In the MReD dataset, multiple reviews on the same research paper are used as the inputs, whereas the meta-review is used as the summary.
-We further extend this dataset by including the corresponding rebuttals for the input and name this new dataset ``MReD+''.
-In addition, we compiled MDS datasets from four Wikipedia domains \cite{hayashi2021wikiasp}, namely, ``Film'', ``MeanOfTransportation'', ``Software'', and ``Town''.
-These datasets use the Wikipedia lead section text as the summary and the individual section texts as the multi-document inputs.
-We collectively name these four datasets ``WikiDomains''.
+Due to the scarcity of MDS datasets, we further compile several datasets in different domains.
+In the MReD peer-review dataset \cite{shen2022mred}, multiple reviews of the same research paper are used as the inputs, whereas the meta-review is used as the summary.
+We extend this dataset by including the corresponding rebuttals and refer to it as ``MReD+''.
+In addition, we compiled MDS datasets from four domains of Wikipedia articles\footnote{Original dataset from WikiAsp \cite{hayashi2021wikiasp}.}, namely, ``Film'', ``MeanOfTransportation'', ``Software'', and ``Town''.
+These datasets use the Wikipedia lead section text as the summary and the individual sections as multi-document inputs.